 Now that you know that dogs are designed for predigested veggies, it is important to know what to throw in the food processor.
 Lets start with the 50/50 formula.
 Curious?
 Read on.

 At least 50% of your dogs veggies should be green leaves.
 Leafy veggies resemble grasses and other greens that wild prey eat.
 Greens also have numerous health benefits.
 They are vitamin powerhouses, full of antioxidants and minerals.
-They also possess cleansing and pH balancing properties and are an excellent source of your dogs fiber.
+They also possess cleansing and pH balancing properties and are an excellent source of fiber.
 Good examples are lettuces, dandelion leaves, parsley, cilantro, basil, beet tops, carrot tops, kale, sprouted seeds etc.

-The remaining 50% of vegetable blend should consist of sweet veggies that are not leafy and this group consists of zucchini, green beans, green peas, red beets, yams and other carbohydrate rich vegetables.
+The remaining 50% of the vegetable blend should consist of sweet veggies that are not leafy and this group consists of zucchini, green beans, green peas, red beets, yams and other carbohydrate rich vegetables.

 If you are buying meat pre-made and would like to make veggies at home, here is a simple formula

-50% Green leafy veggies and 50% sweet veggies mixed
+50% Green leafy veggies and 50% sweet veggies mixed together

 Supplements to fill in the gaps